nidhaloff/igel/docs/README.rst

             index_col: # [int, str, list of int, list of str, False] -> Column(s) to use as the row labels of the DataFrame,
             usecols:    # [list, callable] -> Return a subset of the columns
             squeeze:    # [bool] -> If the parsed data only contains one column then return a Series.
-            prefix:     # [str] -> Prefix to add to column numbers when no header, e.g. ‘X’ for X0, X1, …
+            prefix:     # [str] -> Prefix to add to column numbers when no header, e.g. 'X' for X0, X1, ...
-            mangle_dupe_cols:   # [bool] -> Duplicate columns will be specified as ‘X’, ‘X.1’, …’X.N’, rather than ‘X’…’X’.
+            mangle_dupe_cols:   # [bool] -> Duplicate columns will be specified as 'X', 'X.1', ...'X.N', rather than 'X'...'X'.
 Passing in False will cause data to be overwritten if there are duplicate names in the columns.
             dtype:  # [Type name, dict maping column name to type] -> Data type for data or columns
             engine:     # [str] -> Parser engine to use.
 The C engine is faster while the python engine is currently more feature-complete.
             converters: # [dict] -> Dict of functions for converting values in certain columns.
 Keys can either be integers or column labels.